joaberch/goSearch/README.md

 ```
 git clone https://github.com/joaberch/Go-LocalSearchEngine.git
 ```
+2. Start the setup batch with admin right, in case you don't want to or can't you can manually :
-2. Build the project (a batch will do it in the near futur
+2.1  Build the project
 ```
 go build
 ```
-3. Add the exe to the system path to use it everywhere (a batch will do it in the near futur)
+2.2  Add the exe to the system path to use it everywhere
-4. Enjoy!

 ## Example
 Display the help :
 ```
+gosearch -h
-gosearch help
+gosearch --help
 ```

 Display the CLI version :
 ```
+gosearch -v
-gosearch version
+gosearch --version
 ```

 Search any word :